 - Under 18 Students Agreement - This item is available on request.
 The arrangements by which under 18 year age students and their parents are required to signify their agreement to: a limited number of consent agreements including with regard to restrictions on access to alcohol; late night curfews; and advice on planned duration and location when students leave the campus.
-This agreement stays in force until a student reaches their eighteenth birthday.
+The agreement stays in force until a student reaches their eighteenth birthday.
 This agreement is available on request from firstname.lastname@example.org

 - Whistleblowing (Speaking Up: The Whistleblowing Procedure) - The University is committed to ensuring that it, and the people working for it, comply with the highest standards of openness, honesty and accountability.
 This policy lays out the procedure to be followed in investigating and, where appropriate, acting upon a disclosure of information or allegation of serious wrongdoing made by a person, or persons, within the University which is in the public interest.

-- Withdrawal from Studies (Thinking of Withdrawing: Where to start?) - A comprehensive guide into the steps that a student needs to consider when wishing to withdraw from the University, including the implications of doing so, ensuring that all paperwork is in order and who to speak to.
+- Withdrawal from Studies (Thinking of Withdrawing: Where to start?) - A comprehensive guide to the steps that a student needs to consider when wishing to withdraw from the University, including the implications of doing so, ensuring that all paperwork is in order and who to speak to.